Can I face my home solar panels east?

-To generate the maximum electricity from your solar panels, you want them pointed south (if you live in Northern Hemisphere).
-But what if you only have a roof pointed east that gets good sunlight?
-Can solar still work at your house?
+To generate the maximum electricity from your solar panels, you want them pointed south (if you live in Northern Hemisphere), but sometimes you don’t have much of a choice.

 However, this all depends on having net metering.
 If you don’t have net metering, but instead have a solar compensation scheme with your utility company that does not pay the full retail rate for solar electricity sent into the grid, then east-facing solar panels might not work very well for you.

 Time-of-use (TOU) billing plans will also impact the viability of east-facing panels.

 Terms to know: solar panel tilt and azimuth

 Before we get into the details, there’s a couple related terms you might come across: tilt and azimuth.